 In June 1998, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities," which defines derivatives, requires that all derivatives be carried at fair value and provides for hedge accounting when certain conditions are met.
 The Standard was effective for all fiscal quarters of fiscal years beginning after June 15, 1999.
 In June 1999, the FASB delayed the effective date of this Statement for one year through the issuance of Statement No. 137, "Accounting for Derivative Instruments and Hedging Activities - Deferral of the Effective Date of SFAS No. 133 and an Amendment of SFAS No. 133."
-The Company will implement Statement No. 133 during the year 2000 and believes that the adoption of this Statement will not have a material effect on its consolidated financial statements.
+The Company implemented Statement No. 133 during the year 2000.
+The adoption of this Statement did not have a material effect on the Company's consolidated financial statements.